-WASHINGTON, USA -- On January 25, 2013, the executive board of the International Monetary Fund (IMF) concluded the 2012 Article IV consultation with the Dominican Republic, and considered and endorsed the staff appraisal without a meeting on a lapse-of-time basis.
+WASHINGTON, USA -- On February 19, 2016, the Executive Board of the International Monetary Fund (IMF) concluded the Article IV consultation with the Dominican Republic, and considered and endorsed the staff appraisal without a meeting on a lapse-of-time basis.

 Executive Board Assessment

 In concluding the 2015 Article IV consultation with the Dominican Republic, executive directors endorsed the staff’s appraisal as follows:

 Economic activity maintains a strong momentum, aided by a favorable external environment and a strengthened policy framework.
 Domestic demand has been the main growth engine, supported by an expansion in employment, robust credit growth, lower oil prices, and the recovery in the US.
 Inflation remained low, the current account deficit contracted, and key social indicators improved.

 The implementation of sound policies has underpinned the strong economic performance.
 The inflation targeting framework has been successful at maintaining inflation expectations around the official target range in the face of positive supply shocks, and notable fiscal consolidation efforts over the past three years have slowed further increases in public debt.

 Going forward, as some of the external tailwinds dissipate, the economy is expected to slow to its potential growth of 4.5–5 percent.
 The challenge for macroeconomic policies will be to sustain high growth rates and address remaining poverty and inequality challenges, further strengthening the fiscal position, limiting risks of negative international spillovers and tackling long-term legacies in the electricity sector.